YuanyueLi/yuanyueli.github.io/content/project/spectral_entropy/index.md

 ---
 title: Spectral Entropy & Entropy Similarity
-summary: By considering an MS/MS spectrum as a probability distribution, we introduced the concept of **Spectral Entropy** to evaluate the information within the spectrum.
+summary: 'By considering an MS/MS spectrum as a probability distribution, we introduced the concept of **Spectral Entropy** to evaluate the information within the spectrum.
 Expanding on this idea, we proposed **Entropy Similarity** as a metric to measure the similarity between two spectra.
-Utilizing this approach can lead to a reduction in the false positive rate for metabolite identification by up to 40%.
+Utilizing this approach can lead to a reduction in the false positive rate for metabolite identification by up to 40%.<br />
+*A video introduction to Spectral Entropy and Entropy Similarity can be found [here](https://jrnlclub.org/research-films/spectral-entropy-ms).*'
 date: "2021-02-12T00:00:00Z"

 # Optional external URL for project (replaces project detail page).